Strangeness $+1$ light multiquark baryons

 Finally, we show the results obtained with Method~II in the case of total spin~3/2.
 In this case $K\rho N$, $K\omega N$ and $K\phi N$ are considered as coupled channels.
 We show the modulus squared amplitude for the $K\rho N$ system when projected on total isospin~0 while keeping the $\rho N$ system in isospin~1/2 in Fig.~\ref{TKrhoN03h}.

-In this case, the amplitude shows a peak around a total energy $\sqrt{s}=2167$ MeV, with a width of 90 MeV, when the subsystem $\rho N$ resonates as $N^*(1700)$.
+By varying $\sqrt{s_{23}}$ and $\sqrt{s}$, we find that the amplitude shows a maximum around a total energy $\sqrt{s}=2167$ MeV, with a width of 90 MeV, when the subsystem $\rho N$ resonates as $N^*(1700)$.
 The kinematical conditions in the energy region of the peak are such that the $K\rho$ system gets rearranged as $K_1(1270)$ simultaneously.
-The mass and width of the peak seen in Fig.~\ref{TKrhoN03h} coincide very well with the results obtained with Method~I, as shown in Fig.~\ref{K_1N}.
+We relate such a peak to the generation of a state with a mass of $2167$ MeV and a width of $90$ MeV, values which coincide very well with the results obtained with Method~I, as shown in Fig.~\ref{K_1N}.
 The agreement between the two methods, in this case, does not come as a surprise since, as mentioned earlier, Method~I is particularly applicable to energies below the threshold and to cases where consideration of more than one channel is not important.
 The peak appearing in this case is indeed below the three-body threshold.
 A question could arise at this point regarding the width of the state found in this case, since the $K\rho N$ threshold is the lowest and we are finding a state below it.